PEPPER HOTNESS SCALE, Craig Dremann's (HS) developed by

 Liquidated damages notice:

-If this scale is copied whole or in part, without our copyright notice, then the owner of the web page agrees to daily liquidated damages of $500 for each day the page is on their website without our notice.
+If this scale is copied whole or in part, without our copyright notice, then the owner of the web page agrees to pay on demand, daily liquidated damages of $100 for each day the page is on their website without our notice.

 PEPPER GROWING TIPS

-An easy method for determining pepper hotness is Craig's Pepper Hotness scale.
+A very easy method for determining pepper hotness is Dremann's Pepper Hotness scale.
+This is a modern modification of the original 1912 Scoville method

 Generally red fresh fruit are 2-3x hotter than green fruit